 This year’s other March Madness is over now but, thankfully, March Muffin Madness (MMM) continues on!
-Today’s gluten-free muffin recipe is Low-Carb Snickerdoodle Muffins.
+Today’s muffin recipe is Gluten-Free Snickerdoodle Muffins.
 As most of us know, a snickerdoodle is a type of cookie made with butter or oil, sugar, and flour, and rolled in cinnamon sugar.
 The cinnamon-sugar combination—and, therefore, the Snickerdoodle flavor—is a classic one and loved by so many!
 Today’s recipe simply takes that flavor concept and applies it to muffins.
 In this case, to gluten-free Snickerdoodle Muffins that are also grain free, dairy free, paleo, low carb, and keto.

 Read on to get the recipe for these wonderful gluten-free Low-Carb Snickerdoodles Muffins, learn more about the creator of these muffins (and so many other delicious recipes and cookbooks), see what today’s daily prizes are (copies of this author’s latest cookbook and a key ingredient—one of my favorites—in this recipe), and, of course, be sure that you’ve gotten in your entries for the overall grand prize giveaway.

 See the whole lineup of bloggers, blogs, and muffin recipes here.